 FAQs about Ampyra

-Ampyra was approved by the U.S. Food and Drug Administration in January 2010 as a treatment for easing walking difficulties associated with multiple sclerosis.
-It is indicated for all forms of the disease.
+Ampyra was approved by the U.S. Food and Drug Administration in January 2010.
+It is indicated for easing walking difficulties associated with multiple sclerosis.

-Alcohol is not known to directly interact with Ampyra.
-But some side effects of the medication, such as dizziness, can also be caused by alcohol.
-Thus, taking the medication and alcohol together may increase the risk of such problems.
-Patients are advised to consult with their healthcare team about the use of alcohol or other recreational drugs in combination with their treatments.
+Alcohol is not known to directly interact with Ampyra, but it may worsen certain side effects of the medication or exacerbate multiple sclerosis symptoms.
+Patients should consult with their healthcare team about the use of alcohol or other recreational drugs in combination with their treatments.

-Neither hair loss nor weight gain has been reported as side effects of Ampyra in clinical trials.
-Patients who experience unexpected reactions after starting on a new medication are advised to seek guidance from their healthcare providers.
+There have been no reports of hair loss or weight gain as side effects of Ampyra in clinical trials.
+Patients who experience unexpected reactions after starting on a new medication are advised to seek guidance from their healthcare team.

 Related Articles